Connect Shopify to Google Sheets: Tutorial and Free Templates (2025)

 Two Minute Reports simplifies ecommerce data analysis by integrating Shopify with Looker Studio, offering advanced analytics and visualization tools.
 This connection allows for automated data import from Shopify, enabling the creation of customized reports and dashboards directly in Looker Studio's user-friendly platform.

-Connect similar platform data sources with Google Sheets
+Connect your ecommerce platforms with Google Sheets

 Increase your Client's ROI by 2x